Signalis: Synopsis

-Signalis is set in a retrofuturist world, in a planetary system reminiscent of the Solar System that is governed by the totalitarian Eusan Nation, which remains at war with the Eusan Empire, from which it broke away.
+Signalis is set in a retrofuturist world, in a planetary system reminiscent of the Solar System that is governed by the totalitarian Eusan Nation, which remains at war with the Eusan Empire, from which it has revolted.
 The Nation employs Replikas, "biosynthetic clones manufactured to emulate model workers and soldiers".
 Also within the game are humans, or Gestalts, defined in-universe as "a person that is not a Replika".

 The player character, Elster, is a ship technician Replika unit who awakens from suspended animation in the wreck of her crashed scout shuttle and sets out to look for the human pilot of her ship.
-Entering a vast mining facility, she must puzzle out the strange, possibly supernatural plague which has killed most of the staff –and survive the remaining "Corrupted".
+Entering a vast mining facility, she must puzzle out the strange, possibly supernatural plague which has killed most of the staff and survive the remaining "Corrupted".
 As Elster searches for her shipmate, she uncovers lost memories and forgotten relationships as she enters a recursive time loop.

-The game has LGBTQ+ themes throughout the story, as it is it slowly revealed that Elster is in search of her female Gestalt lover.
+The game has yuri themes throughout the story, as it is slowly revealed that Elster is in search of her female Gestalt lover.
 The game features multiple endings depending on the choices of the player.

 Development

-The story of Signalis takes inspiration from The King in Yellow by Robert W. Chambers, and the book itself features prominently in the game's beginning.

 The game was developed by the two person German studio rose-engine, with development beginning in 2014.
+The initial version of the game, created as a university project by Stern and Wittmann, was a 2D side-scrolling shooter game.
+After seeing positive reception to the initial prototype, Stern and Wittmann began developing the game further and turning it into a top-down horror game.
 Additional help was brought on through external composers.
 The game was released across multiple platforms on October 27, 2022.
-Publishing was handled by Humble Games and Playism.
+The game was published by Humble Games and Playism.

 Narratively and in structure Signalis is influenced by the Silent Hill and Resident Evil series.
 Aesthetically the game takes inspiration from the graphics of the fifth generation of video game consoles, particularly from the original PlayStation.
-A CRT mode further mimics the mise en scene.
-Additional aesthetic influence comes from more traditional artwork, incorporating The Shore of Oblivion by Eugen Bracht as well as Arnold Böcklin's Isle of the Dead into the game.
+A CRT mode further mimics the mise-en-scène.
+Additional aesthetic influence comes from more traditional artwork, such as The Shore of Oblivion by Eugen Bracht as well as Arnold Böcklin's Isle of the Dead.
 Visual influences are also taken from anime such as Neon Genesis Evangelion.
 Literary influences include "The Festival" by H. P. Lovecraft and The King in Yellow by Robert W. Chambers.
-Too, the films of Stanley Kubrick, Hideaki Anno and David Lynch helped shape the narrative's themes of identity and memory in the game.

 The game's music was co-composed by 1000 Eyes and Cicada Sirens.
 In February 2024, rose-engine collaborated with the band Health to create a music video for their song "Don't Try" featuring gameplay footage from Signalis.